schrmh/pdfgrepSIXEL/README.md

 ### "Bugs":
 - Only one word is searchable (no space)
-- Maybe not all found pdf pages will be displayed.. (https://github.com/galatolofederico/st-sixel doesn't have this bug but one other obvious one..)
 - Page numbers could hide stuff..
 - Page numbers >999 won't be visible